syncfusion-content/blazor-docs/blazor/diagram/undo-redo.md

 Diagram tracks the history of actions that are performed after initializing the diagram and provides support to reverse and restore those changes.

+> A new blazor diagram component which provides better performance than the existing diagram control in Blazor WebAssembly App.
+It is available in preview mode.
+Refer the [Link](https://blazor.syncfusion.com/documentation/diagram-component/undo-redo)

 ## Undo and redo

 Diagram provides built-in support to track the changes that are made through interaction and through public APIs.
 The changes can be reverted or restored either through shortcut keys or through commands.